pyet-org/pyet/README.md

 `>>> pip install -e .`

 ## Citing
-If you use pyet for one of your projects, we ask that you cite the code as follows:
+If you use pyet for one of your projects, we ask that you cite the DOI provided for each official release through Zenodo.
+Click on the link to get a specific version and DOI, depending on the Pastas version.

-*Vremec, M., Collenteur, R., (XXXX).
-PyEt-open source python package for calculating reference and potential evaporation (Version X.X.X).
-Zenodo.*
+- *Vremec, M., Collenteur, R., (XXXX).
+PyEt: A Python package for estimating evaporation.
+(Version X.X.X).
+Zenodo. http://doi.org/10.5281/zenodo.5896800